robert-wallis/elm-linear-algebra/README.md

-# Fast Linear Algebra for Elm
+# Linear Algebra for Elm

-A library for fast vector and matrix math.
+A library for vector and matrix math.
 See the full docs [here][docs].
+It is completely written in Elm with no Native/Kernel JavaScript.

 [docs]: http://package.elm-lang.org/packages/elm-community/linear-algebra/latest/

-This is needed for 3D rendering with [WebGL in Elm][webgl], but is useful for anything where fast linear algebra is needed.
+This is needed for 3D rendering with [WebGL in Elm][webgl], but is useful for anything where linear algebra is needed.

 [webgl]: https://github.com/elm-community/elm-webgl

-It is based on [the MJS library](https://code.google.com/p/webgl-mjs/) for JavaScript.